 Another common way is to use this simple calculation:

-- For standard Goldendoodles double their weight at 16 weeks and add 5 pounds.
+• For a standard-sized Goldendoodle, double your puppy’s weight at 16 weeks of age and add 5 pounds.

 3. Weight Calculators